cse110-fa21-group14/cse110-fa21-group14/onboarding/onboard.md

   4. Make sure all the Github Actions tests pass.
   5. We will review your pull request, and if we approve of it we will merge your changes.
     - If it is not approved, we will provide feedback for you to make changes.
- ## Thank you for supporting our project!
+ ## Thank you for supporting our project!!